Standard Precautions, Transmission Based, Surgical Asepsis: NCLEX-RN

 - The nurse must NEVER lean over a sterile field.

-- The nurse must NEVER have the sterile field below waist level.
+- The nurse must NEVER have the sterile field below the waist level.

 - Coughing or sneezing over the sterile field contaminates the sterile field.